thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 securing obedience to the law, similar to that which exists in a modern State.
 The question then is whether this complete absence of an organised external force necessarily derogates from the legal character of international law.
-In this connec- tion, there is a helpful comparison to be made between interna- tional law and the canon law, the law of the Catholic Church.
+In this connection, there is a helpful comparison to be made between international law and the canon law, the law of the Catholic Church.
 The comparison is the more striking in the early history of the law of nations when the binding force of both systems was founded to some extent upon the concept of the "law of nature".
-The canon law is like international law unsupported by organised external force, although there are certain punish- ments for breach of its rules, for example, excommunication and the refusal of sacraments.
+The canon law is like international law unsupported by organised external force, although there are certain punishments for breach of its rules, for example, excommunication and the refusal of sacraments.
 But generally the canon law is obeyed because as a practical matter, the Catholic society is agreeable to abide by its rules.
 This indicates that international